LIGHTS—a zine. Creative-connections through short stories, poetry, essays & art.

 So, take a glimpse and a ponder into what these contributors want to show you, for what they may put a spotlight on in our lit up world, however dark it might get sometimes.

 Many thanks to all of the wonderful and talented contributors for sharing their work in this zine!!!
 I am truly grateful and honored.
-There is a wealth of brilliant variety in here… I hope you enjoy and pass this along with an offering from:
+There is a wealth of brilliant variety in here… I hope you enjoy and pass this along, with this offering as well, from:

-Right before I sent this announcement, waiting for the PDF to finish saving, I read an article I’ve been wanting to read for a few days, and wouldn’t you know it, David Lynch talks about meditation, wood and electricity, and light… this article couldn’t be a better intro to the hope and creativity that can come out of this period of sequestering, as nature tries to restore a little bit of its health… his equation basically boils down to meditation for (possible world) peace and creativity through connecting with the positive energy we all have inside of us when we clear away the negative and fears that block creative thought.
+Right before I sent this announcement, waiting for the PDF to finish saving, I read an article I’ve been wanting to read for a few days: David Lynch talks about meditation, wood and electricity, and light.
+This article couldn’t be a better intro to the hope and creativity that can come out of this period of sequestering, as nature tries to restore a little bit of its health.
+Lynch’s equation basically boils down to meditation for (possible world) peace and creativity through connecting with the positive energy we all have inside of us when we clear away the negative and fears that block creative thought.

 David Lynch Wants You to Meditate, Maybe Make a Lamp During Self-Isolation